+380 93 03 68 311

 • protection of intellectual property

-Brave1 — a state-civil cluster in the field of defense technologies that unites various agencies and stimulates cooperation between the state and business.
-The cluster’s team and industry experts provide developers with financial, informational, and organizational support to achieve technological superiority over the enemy and bring our victory closer.
+Brave1 is a public–private cluster in the defense technology sector that brings together various government bodies and stimulates cooperation between the state and business.
+The cluster’s team and domain experts provide developers with financial, informational, and organizational support for the development of MilTech projects, which later transition into the format of MilTech companies and enter the market.

-In addition, the Ukrainian MilTech ecosystem is rapidly growing: since 2022, more than 200 new companies have been established.
-This brings combat experience, rapid testing, and government support.
+In addition, the Ukrainian MilTech ecosystem is growing rapidly: since 2022, more than 200 new companies have been established.
+This provides real combat experience, fast testing cycles, and state support.

-At the same time, it is worth honestly noting that Ukrainian business faces certain difficulties, the main ones being: lack of security, difficulties procuring components, logistical problems, and also NBU restrictions on foreign payments.
+At the same time, it is important to honestly acknowledge that Ukrainian MilTech businesses face certain challenges, the main ones being security risks, difficulties in sourcing components, logistics issues, and NBU restrictions on cross-border payments.

 Click on a marker to learn more about the location

-• U.S. — large market and investors, but very strict export restrictions (ITAR/EAR) and foreign investment reviews (CFIUS).
-Companies working with defense articles or technical data are often required to register with the DDTC and maintain a clear compliance plan
+• United States – a large market with access to investors, but with very strict export control regimes (ITAR/EAR) and foreign investment reviews (CFIUS).
+Companies working with defense articles or technical data often need to register with the DDTC and have a clear compliance plan in place for a MilTech company.

-• United Kingdom — strong export control system (ECJU, Consolidated List), well-developed infrastructure for R&D, access to the European market, and a clear licensing process.
-However, many technologies require export licenses
+• United Kingdom – a strong export control system (ECJU, Consolidated List), well-developed R&D infrastructure, access to the European market, and a relatively clear licensing process.
+However, many technologies used by MilTech businesses require export licenses.

-• ЄС (країни-члени) — a single system for dual-use (Dual-Use Regulation) provides common rules across the bloc; if a company is incorporated in a specific EU country, licenses are processed there.
-Local implementation differences should be considered.
-Estonia is classically the simplest option here
+• European Union (member states) – a unified dual-use regulation framework (Dual-Use Regulation) applies across the bloc; if a MilTech company is registered in a specific EU country, licenses are obtained there.
+Local implementation differences should be taken into account.
+Estonia is traditionally considered one of the simplest options.

-• Canada — the Controlled Goods Program (CGP) regulates access to “controlled goods” and requires registration, security plans, and inspections; relevant if you plan government contracts in Canada or supply to North America
+• Canada – the Controlled Goods Program (CGP) regulates access to controlled goods and requires registration, security plans, and inspections.
+This is relevant if a MilTech project plans contracts with the Canadian government or supply to North America

-• Israel — one of the most powerful “combat” MilTech hubs; has a developed export control system (DECA / Defence Export Controls) — strict, but the state actively supports exports.
-Suitable for rapid technological expertise, but requires additional registration procedures and licenses
+• Israel – one of the most powerful combat-proven MilTech hubs, with a well-developed export control system (DECA - Defence Export Controls Agency).
+The regime is strict, but the state actively supports exports.
+This jurisdiction is suitable for rapid technological expertise, although a MilTech company will require additional registration procedures and licenses.

-• Singapore — clear legislation (Strategic Goods (Control) Act), a jurisdiction geographically advantageous for entering Asian markets; requires compliance with technology transfer and brokering rules
+• Singapore – a clear legal framework (Strategic Goods (Control) Act) and a geographically advantageous jurisdiction for entering Asian markets.
+It requires compliance with technology transfer and brokerage rules for MilTech companies.

-• Does the product/technology fall under military/dual-use classification and where exactly in the control lists?
-(In practice, there have been cases when “military” equipment was not defined as subject to mandatory licensing, for example, military simulators)
+• Whether the product or technology falls under military or dual-use classification and where exactly it appears on control lists (in practice, there have been cases where military equipment did not require mandatory licensing, such as military training simulators)

-• Is registration with the relevant authority required (DDTC in the US; ECJU in the UK; DECA in Israel; CGP in Canada; Singapore Customs, etc.)?
+• Whether registration with a relevant authority is required (DDTC in the US; ECJU in the UK; DECA in Israel; CGP in Canada; Singapore Customs, etc.)

-• Are there restrictions on foreign ownership/investments (CFIUS in the US, FDI reviews in the EU, specific mechanisms in Australia)?
+• Whether there are restrictions on foreign ownership or investment in a MilTech business (CFIUS in the US, FDI screening in the EU, national mechanisms in Australia)

-• Requirements for facility and personnel security (background checks, security clearances), internal policies, and inspections (Canadian CGP, US DoD suppliers)
+• Requirements for facility and personnel security (background checks, security clearances), internal policies, and inspections (Canadian CGP, DoD suppliers in the US)

-• Do banks work with this type of business?
+• Whether banks are willing to work with this type of business

 Need a consultation on launching a MilTech company?